sapiens/blog/_posts/2016-8-24-DDD-Relationships.md

 category: DDD Decoded
 ---

 One of the most trickiest things to understand in DDD is the domain relationship between 2 concepts.
 Most of the time when people think relationship they use the programmer mindset and they look for: `has-a` or `is-a` or `parent-child` or (worse) `one-to-many` etc  relationships.
-Which valid when you write code but **absolutely wrong** when you do domain modelling.
+Which is valid when you write code but **absolutely wrong** when you do domain modelling.

 What we're looking for is a **Domain Relationship** i.e how the Domain sees the relationship from a business point of view or, to be more precise, what is the level of association/partnership between the concepts and what business rules are involved in maintaining the relationship.
 And usually there are 2 types: **strong/always** and **weak/optional**.